wxie2017/wxie2017.github.io/pages/speech/keynote-why-how-stop-buying-new-laptop.md

 * Laptops don't change

-The study cited dates from 2011, and it refers to a machine made in 2001: a Dell Inspiron 2500.
-You are forgiven for thinking that this “most recent life cycle analysis of a laptop” is outdated, but it’s not.
 A 2015 research paper discovered that the embodied energy of laptops is static over time.

 The scientists disassembled 11 laptops of similar size, made between 1999 and 2008, and weighed the different components.
 Also, they measured the silicon die area for